processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 ## Using I<sup>2</sup>C interface in Processing on Raspberry Pi

 Raspberry Pi and similar single board computers support I<sup>2</sup>C interface for communicating with a wide variety of affordable integrated circuits (ICs) and peripherals that support I<sup>2</sup>C protocol.
-This protocol is very robust and is convenient because:

-* It requires only two wires for data exchange
-* Multiple devices using the protocol can share one set of wires connected in parallel
+This protocol is very robust and is convenient because it requires only two wires for data exchange and multiple devices using the protocol can share the same set of wires.
-* It is an interface for one host to talk to different peripherals
-* It uses addresses, so that the host can talk to a specific device

 {{% message type="focus" title="Can I connect multiple I<sup>2</sup>C devices together?" %}}
 Yes!
 I<sup>2</sup>C interface supports many I<sup>2</sup>C devices whose SDA, SCL and power pins are connected in parallel.
 Each I<sup>2</sup>C integrated circuit has a factory-configured internal address (such as 0x5A for MPR121 sensor) that in most cases can be changed by connecting pins on the integrated circuit according to its datasheet. **Each device connected to the I<sup>2</sup>C bus should have unique address in order to work with Processing or other software.**
 {{% /message %}}

 How is this interface used in practice?
-Let's say you have an IC that is I<sup>2</sup>C compatible.
+Let's say you have an IC or a board that is I<sup>2</sup>C compatible.
 You'd identify 4 pins necessary to connect it to the Raspberry Pi's I<sup>2</sup>C pins:

 - Positive power (+3.3V)
 - Ground